 - 150ml good quality veg stock

 Preheat your oven to 160°C. When you are cutting the fennel save some of the fronds from the tops to garnish

 Meanwhile prepare your quinoa.
 I find the best way to achieve fluffy quinoa is to use a ratio of 1:1 water to grains.
 Measure out the grains and wash them thoroughly in cold water.
 Drain and pan fry on a medium heat to steam off /lightly toast.
-Pop a little olive oil and lemon juice in a pan and measure out your water or stock – if using 100g grains use 100ml water and so on.
-Pop your grains into the water, pop a lid on the pan and bring to the boil, turn down and simmer for 7 minutes, then turn the heat off and allow to steam for a further 7 mins.
+Pop a little olive oil and lemon juice in a pan and measure out your water or stock – if using 100g grains use 100ml liquid and so on.
+Pop your grains into the ready prepared stock, pop a lid on the pan and bring to the boil, turn down and simmer for 10 minutes, then turn the heat off and allow to steam for a further 7 mins.

 Once the quinoa is cooked set aside to cool.

-When the fennel and onion are roasted, mix into the quinoa with a good shake of salt and pepper and pop in the fridge ready to serve!
+When the fennel and onion are roasted, mix into the quinoa with a good shake of salt and pepper and a squeeze of lemon juice, and pop in the fridge ready to serve!